ggmaros/ggmaros/README.md

 *   **Motion Graphics & Interactive Prototyping:** Bringing Interfaces to Life
 *   **Design Systems & Component Libraries:** Building Scalable & Consistent Experiences

+## ⚙️ How I Elevate Experiences:

+*   **User-Centricity at the Core:** Every decision is guided by a deep understanding of user needs, behaviors, and pain points.
+*   **Data-Driven Optimization:** Analytics, A/B testing, and user feedback are integral to my iterative design process.
+*   **Code-Informed Design:** My development expertise allows me to create designs that are both visually stunning and technically feasible.
+*   **Cutting-Edge Toolkit:** I stay at the forefront of design and development trends, mastering the latest tools and technologies.
+*   **Results-Oriented Approach:** My focus is on creating solutions that drive tangible business outcomes, such as increased engagement, conversions, and customer satisfaction.

 <!-- Tech Stack -->
 <div align="left">
   <h2 style="font-size: 2.5em; font-weight: 700; background: linear-gradient(120deg, #00C853, #64DD17); -webkit-background-clip: text; -webkit-text-fill-color: transparent;">